MadhuG7/Madhu_ZIP/README.md

 ### Execution:
 For executing the application,

-run: mvn exec:java Maven will compile the test cases and source code.
+Run: mvn exec:java Maven will compile the test cases and source code.
 It will wait for user to supply input.
 Sample input can be [49679,52015] [49800,50000] [51500,53479] [45012,46937] The application will then display the minimum number of ranges required.

-Test Use mvn test to run the test cases.
+Test:Use mvn test to run the test cases.
 Surefire reports are generated inside target/surefire-reports folder.

-Javadoc Use mvn javadoc:javadoc to generate javadoc for the project.
+Javadoc:Use mvn javadoc:javadoc to generate javadoc for the project.
 The javadoc will be generated inside target/site folder.

 ###Libraries:

-junit 4.12 - Unit testing framework junit-dataprovider 1.10.0 - JUnit dataprovider framework to supply input to test cases log4j 1.2.17 - Library for logging
+junit 4.12 - Unit testing framework junit-dataprovider 1.10.0 - JUnit data provider framework to supply input to test cases log4j 1.2.17 - Library for logging